 The testes hang in suspension attached to the spermatic cord and are covered externally by the loose, wrinkly, pigmented skin known as the scrotum.

 Just inside the scrotum, there are three more distinguishable layers that protect the testicular tissue.
-The outermost layer is known as the tunica albuginea and is a tough fibrous capsule.
-The middle and innermost layers are actually one layer known as tunica vaginalis which is split into a visceral layer and a parietal layer.
+The innermost layer is known as the tunica albuginea and is a tough fibrous capsule.
+The middle and outermost layers are actually one layer known as tunica vaginalis which is split into a visceral layer and a parietal layer.
 They are derived from the peritoneal outpocketing that occurs during embryonic development.
 The layers are separated by a serous fluid that allows testes to move in the scrotal sac.

 A posterior deficiency is apparent for the transmission of the epididymis and the blood vessels.
 The visceral layer is in the middle and it is a serous layer that covers the testes, epididymis and the distal part of the spermatic cord.
 The innermost layer is the parietal tunica vaginalis.

 The testicular artery is the main form of blood flow to the area and is drained through the pampiniform plexus.
 The lymph vessels ascend with the testicular vessels and drain into the lumbar nodes.